Flatworm: Turbellaria

 The vast majority of turbellarians are hermaphrodites (they have both female and male reproductive cells) which fertilize eggs internally by copulation.
 Some of the larger aquatic species mate by penis fencing – a duel in which each tries to impregnate the other, and the loser adopts the female role of developing the eggs.
 In most species, "miniature adults" emerge when the eggs hatch, but a few large species produce plankton-like larvae.

 Trematoda

-These parasites' name refers to the cavities in their holdfasts (Greek τρῆμα trêma 'hole'), which resemble suckers and anchor them within their hosts.
-The skin of all species is a syncitium, which is a layer of cells that shares a single external membrane.
+These parasites' name refers to the cavities in their holdfasts (from Ancient Greek τρῆμα (trêma) 'hole'), which resemble suckers and anchor them within their hosts.
+The skin of all species is a syncitium, a layer of cells that shares a single external membrane.
 Trematodes are divided into two groups, Digenea and Aspidogastrea (also known as Aspodibothrea).